jag2430/fix-exchange-simulator/README.md

 A Spring Boot application that simulates a financial exchange using QuickFIX/J for FIX protocol communication, featuring a price-time priority matching engine and built-in liquidity provider for realistic order execution.

+> **This is part of a 4-repository FIX Trading System.** See [fix-trading-ui](https://github.com/jag2430/fix-trading-ui) for the main entry point and system overview.

 ## Overview

 The FIX Exchange Simulator provides a realistic trading venue for testing FIX-based trading applications.
 It implements a full order matching engine with price-time priority and includes an intelligent liquidity provider that automatically posts bid/ask quotes using real market prices from Finnhub.